DEFRA/ffc-helm-library/README.md

 # FFC Platform Helm Library Chart

-A Helm library chart that captures general configuration for the FFC Kubernetes platform (MORE HERE)
+A Helm library chart that captures general configuration for the FFC Kubernetes platform.
+It can be used by any FFC microservice Helm chart to import k8s object templates configured to run on the FFC platform.

 ## Including the library chart

-Steps:
+In your microservice Helm chart:
-  * Update `Chart.yaml` to `apiVersion: v2`
+  * Update `Chart.yaml` to `apiVersion: v2`.
-  * Add library chart under `dependencies`.
-Choose the version you want.
-Version number can include `~` or `^` to pick up latest PATCH and MINOR versions respectively
+  * Add the library chart under `dependencies` and choose the version you want (example below).
+Version number can include `~` or `^` to pick up latest PATCH and MINOR versions respectively.
-  * Need to do `helm dependency update` (check if need to do add helm repo -- see Helm chart documentation)
+  * Add the repo that contains the library chart: `helm repo add ffc https://raw.githubusercontent.com/defra/ffc-helm-repository/master/`
+  * Update repo: `helm repo update`
+  * Update dependencies in your Helm chart: `helm dependency update <helm_chart_location>`

-An example `Chart.yaml`:
+An example FFC microservice `Chart.yaml`:

 ```
 apiVersion: v2
-description: A Helm chart to deploy a microservices to FFC Kubernetes platform
+description: A Helm chart to deploy a microservice to the FFC Kubernetes platform
 name: ffc-microservice
 version: 1.0.0
 dependencies: